jacobvarner/hoops-jacobvarner/_posts/2020-8-28-where-sec-basketball-players-are-projected-to-get-drafted-according-to-over-50-2020-nba-mock-drafts.md

 ### Ashton Hagans - SO, Kentucky

-Asthon Hagan's size might be a factor, or teams might have questions about his odd disappearance from Kentucky's team late in the year.
+Ashton Hagan's size might be a factor, or teams might have questions about his odd disappearance from Kentucky's team late in the year.
 However, there are still a handful of drafts that have Hagans getting drafted and if more of these mock drafts included the second-round, it might be considered an even more likely outcome.

 Of the mock drafts that did include a second round, he did still only go as high as the 45th pick, so it might be a long, stressful draft night for the Kentucky guard.